SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/update/copy-members-to.md

 # Copy into selections

-This function is useful if you want to copy specific selection members into another selection, for example, if you have created a selection of customers and want to include suppliers in the same selection.
+It may useful to copy specific selection members into another selection, for example, if you have created a selection of customers and want to include suppliers in the same selection.

 [!include[Start](../includes/steps-start-task.md)]